How to Drive Demand, Create Loyal Fans, and Grow Your Business on Facebook

 Below you’ll find everything you need to know to become a master Facebook marketer.
 No matter if your business has had a Page for years or you’re just getting started, this comprehensive guide is for you.

 Before we dive in, let’s get one thing out of the way.
-There are many strategies to approach marketing on Facebook, but we’ll stick to the one we love most: inbound.
+There are many ways to approach marketing on Facebook, but we’ll stick to the one we love most: inbound.

-Inbound is about being helpful and relatable to your audience.
+An inbound strategy is about being helpful and relatable to your audience.
 It involves understanding the goals of your customer and partnering with them to overcome challenges.
-One of the best ways to do this is to be available where they already spend their time -- that means you need to be present on Facebook.
+One of the best ways to do this is to be available where they already spend their time — that means you need to be present on Facebook.

 It’s not about being spammy, annoying, or deceiving.